zcyy0/Long-horizon-agent-rl-craftax/PROJECT_REPORT.md

 5. **Add counterfactual long-horizon credit assignment.** Exact save/restore and branch execution are already implemented.
 Once deeper trajectories exist, the planned comparison is duration-aware GAE versus GAE augmented with branch-supervised counterfactual credit.

 ---

-## 9. Reproducibility

-Every reported table is generated by a driver script.
-Interaction budgets are counted from the produced logs rather than from intended configuration.
-The repository includes checks for:

-- action-menu executability and coverage;
-- semi-Markov return and GAE calculations;
-- death versus truncation handling;
-- reward-head consistency;
-- PPO menu-policy ratios and exploration-mixture correction;
-- LLM candidate-scoring gradients;
-- teacher-target reproducibility;
-- distillation confidence gating and KL anchoring;
-- paired evaluation and minimum detectable effects.

 For exact equations, model heads, action-grounding contracts, and training objectives, see [`TECHNICAL_APPENDIX.md`](TECHNICAL_APPENDIX.md).